-It is well known that under the common assumptions in the causal inference literature, including the treatment ignorability and overlap assumptions (Assumptions S1 and S2 in the supplementary material), the ACE can be identified by various important estimators that are widely used in practice, including outcome regression, augmented/inverse probability weighting (AIPW/IPW), or matching.
-See Imbens (2004) and Rosenbaum (2002) for surveys of these estimators.
+It is well known that under the common assumptions in the causal inference literature, including the treatment ignorability and overlap assumptions (Assumptions 1 and 2 in the Supplementary Material), the ACE can be identified using various estimators, including the outcome regression, augmented inverse probability weighting (AIPW), IPW and matching estimators; see Imbens (2004) and Rosenbaum (2002) for surveys of these estimators.
 These common estimators are asymptotically linear and belong to the class of estimators in our general setup.
-We review these estimators below and identify their influence functions in the supplementary material.
+We review these estimators below and identify their influence functions in the Supplementary Material.